Jill Lepore: Career

 Lepore taught at the University of California, San Diego from 1995 to 1996 and at Boston University beginning in 1996; she started at Harvard in 2003.
-In addition to her books and articles on history, in 2008 Lepore published a historical novel, Blindspot, co-written with Jane Kamensky, then a history professor at Brandeis University and now Professor of History and Pforzheimer Foundation Director of the Schlesinger Library at Harvard University.
+Her first book, The Name of War, was published in 1998 and was awarded the Bancroft Prize.
+In addition to her books and articles on history, in 2008 Lepore published a historical novel, Blindspot, co-written with Jane Kamensky, then a history professor at Brandeis University and later Professor of History and Pforzheimer Foundation Director of the Schlesinger Library at Harvard University.
 Previously, Lepore and Kamensky had co-founded an online history journal called Common-place.
 Lepore is now a history professor at Harvard University, where she holds an endowed chair and teaches American political history.
 She focuses on missing evidence in historical records and articles.

 Lepore gathers historical evidence that allows scholars to study and analyze political processes and behaviors.
 Her articles are often both historical and political.
 She has said, "History is the art of making an argument about the past by telling a story accountable to evidence."

 Lepore has been contributing to The New Yorker since 2005.
 In the June 23, 2014, issue she criticized the concept of creative destruction, associated with Austrian-born political economist Joseph Schumpeter.
-The response of one of those whose work she discusses, fellow Harvard professor Clayton M. Christensen, was that her article was "a criminal act of dishonesty—at Harvard, of all places".
+The response of one of those whose work she discusses, fellow Harvard professor Clayton Christensen, was that her article was "a criminal act of dishonesty—at Harvard, of all places".

-From 2011 to 2013, Lepore was a visiting scholar of the Phi Beta Kappa Society.
-She has delivered Theodore H. White Lecture on the Press and Politics at Harvard's Kennedy School of Government (2015), the John L. Hatfield Lecture at Lafayette College (2015), the Lewis Walpole Library Lecture at Yale (2013), the Harry F. Camp Memorial Lecture at Stanford (2013), the University of Kansas Humanities Lecture (2013), the Joanna Jackson Goldman Memorial Lectures at the New York Public Library (2012), the Kephardt Lecture at Villanova (2011), the Stafford-Little Lecture at Princeton (2010), and the Walker Horizon Lecture at DePauw (2009).
+From 2011 to 2013, Lepore was a visiting scholar of Phi Beta Kappa society.
+She has delivered the Theodore H. White Lecture on the Press and Politics at Harvard Kennedy School (2015), the John L. Hatfield Lecture at Lafayette College (2015), the Lewis Walpole Library Lecture at Yale (2013), the Harry F. Camp Memorial Lecture at Stanford (2013), the University of Kansas Humanities Lecture (2013), the Joanna Jackson Goldman Memorial Lectures at the New York Public Library (2012), the Kephardt Lecture at Villanova (2011), the Stafford-Little Lecture at Princeton (2010), and the Walker Horizon Lecture at DePauw (2009).
 She is the president of the Society of American Historians and an Emeritus Commissioner of the Smithsonian's National Portrait Gallery.
 She has been a consultant and contributor to documentary and public history projects.
 Her three-part story "The Search for Big Brown" was broadcast on The New Yorker Radio Hour in 2015.

 In February 2022, Lepore was one of 38 Harvard faculty to sign a letter to The Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
 The letter defended Comaroff as "an excellent colleague, advisor and committed university citizen" and expressed dismay over his being sanctioned by the university.
 After students filed a lawsuit with detailed allegations of Comaroff's actions and the university's failure to respond, Lepore was one of several signatories to say that she wished to retract her signature.